-In this process, a small cut is made by an obstetrician in the perineum.
+In episiotomy repair treatment, a small cut is made by an obstetrician in the perineum.
 This is the area between the bottom of the vaginal opening and the anus at the time of child birth.
 The main aim of an episiotomy is to widen the vaginal opening and ease the baby’s delivery.
 Sometimes perineum will tear naturally as a baby comes out.
-This is called perineal tear (or laceration).
+This is called a perineal tear (or laceration), and to treat this problem, surgeons perform laceration repair.
 Episiotomies are sometimes necessary to facilitate the delivery of the baby or to prevent severe tearing of the perineum.
 Women should not feel anything during an episiotomy.

 Types of Episiotomy Repair